DonYoon/To-Do-List-React/README.md

 # To-Do List App

-A simple to-do list application built using React, showcasing the use of hooks such as useState and useEffect.
+This is a simple, interactive to-do list application built using React.
+It showcases the use of React hooks such as useState and useEffect to manage state and side effects in functional components.

 ## Features

 - Add tasks to the list
 - Delete tasks from the list
+- Mark tasks as completed and toggle their status
+- Edit the description of existing tasks
-- Persist tasks in the browser using localStorage
+- Persist tasks in the browser using 'localStorage'

 ## Prerequisites